-- Citrullus lunatus (all watermelons and citron melons), - Cucumis melo (all musk melons, cantaloupes and honey dews). - Cucumis sativum (all common cucumbers, except Armenian cucumbers), - Cucurbita maxima (winter squash with corky stems such as Buttercup, Hubbard, Kuri & Sweet Meat), - Cucurbita mixta (winter squash such as: Tennessee Sweet Potato and Japanese Pie). - Cucurbita moshata (Butternuts, Cheese, Futsu Black and Tromboncino), - Cucurbita pepo (summer squash such as: zucchini, crookneck, and patty pan; winter squash such as: Pie and Jack-o-lantern pumpkins, Acorn, Delicata, Sugar Loaf, and Spaghetti).
+- Citrullus lunatus (all watermelons and citron melons), - Cucumis melo (all musk melons, cantaloupes and honey dews). - Cucumis sativum (all common cucumbers, except Armenian cucumbers), - Cucurbita ficifolia (fig-leaved gourd, Malabar gourd) - Cucurbita maxima (winter squash with corky stems such as Buttercup, Hubbard, Kuri & Sweet Meat), - Cucurbita mixta (winter squash such as: Tennessee Sweet Potato, Cushaws and Japanese Pie). - Cucurbita moshata (Butternuts, Cheese, Futsu Black and Tromboncino), - Cucurbita pepo (summer squash such as: Zucchini, Crookneck, and Patty Pan; winter squash such as: Pie and Jack-o-lantern Pumpkins, Acorn, Delicata, Sugar Loaf, and Spaghetti). - Lagenaria siceraria (Bowl/Bottle Gourds, Calabash or Cucuzza)

-The four different squash species usually do not cross-pollinate.
+The different squash species usually do not cross-pollinate.
 For more information on how to tell them apart and hand pollination techniques, consult Seed to Seed by Suzanne Ashworth (more details in the Read More! section).